| Western GeoPower Unit 1 – The Geysers

 Production and Injection Wells

-Western GeoPower anticipates drilling eight production wells and one injection well on the property. .
-The drill pads require little work since the existing pads from the previous Unit 15 operations are still in good condition and the site is well served by existing access roads.
+Western GeoPower anticipates drilling 8 new production wells and one injection well on the property it controls by way of leases with the private land and mineral owners.
+The drill pads will require little work since the pads existing from the previous Unit 15 operations are still in good condition and the site is well served by existing access roads.
 The design envisions two pads with four wells each.

 Power Plant